Manifold Alignment for Semantically Aligned Style Transfer: Introduction

-Specifically, in this paper, we make an assumption that image features from the same semantic region form a single manifold.
+Specifically, in this paper, we make the assumption that image features from the same semantic region form a single manifold.
 Therefore, for an image with multiple objects, all the features in this image follow a multi-manifold distribution.
-The style transfer problem under this assumption thus reduces to a problem of aligning two multi-manifold distributions of the style and content features.
-Based on this, we further propose a \textit{manifold alignment based style transfer (MAST)} method, which is a subspace learning method that learns two projection matrices to project the content and style features into a common subspace.
-In the common subspace, content features and style features sharing large feature similarities or the same semantic meaning are forced to be close, \textit{i.e.}, the locally aligned semantic information between content and style features is preserved.
-We further add orthogonality constraints on the two projection matrices and propose an iterative algorithm to solve the optimization problem.
-By forcing the orthogonality constraints, the projections can be bi-directional.
-In this way, we can map the content features first to the common subspace, and then to the style feature space, via the reverse mapping of the style projection.
-Then with a pre-trained decoder, the stylized result is produced.
+The style transfer problem thus becomes a problem of aligning two multi-manifold distributions of the style and the content features.
+Based on this assumption, we propose a \textit{manifold alignment based style transfer (MAST)} framework.
+The proposed manifold alignment method is based on subspace learning, and learns a projection matrix to project the content features into the style features' subspace.
+In the style features' subspace, content features and style features sharing the same or similar semantic meanings (\textit{i.e.}, having large feature similarities) are forced to be close, \textit{i.e.}, the locally aligned semantic information between content and style features is preserved.
+This makes the semantically aligned image regions in the output and the style images have similar style patterns.
+The proposed manifold alignment method can be easily plugged into many existing auto-encoder based style transfer structures~\cite{li2017universal}.
 Example results are given in the 1st and 2nd rows of Figure~\ref{Fig_FirstFigure}.
-The proposed method can be easily extended to allow users to specify corresponding regions between content and style images or use semantic segmentation maps as guidance.
-User editing examples are given in the 3rd row of Figure~\ref{Fig_FirstFigure}.
+Moreover, by using user-defined region correspondence of content and style images, the proposed method can be easily extended to support user editing or use semantic segmentation maps as guidance.
+Examples are given in the 3rd row of Figure~\ref{Fig_FirstFigure}.

-The main contributions of this paper are as follows: \begin{itemize} \item A novel view that style transfer can be treated as a manifold alignment problem is introduced, and a new manifold alignment algorithm is proposed for aligning multi-manifold distributions to address the local semantically aligned style transfer problem.
-The algorithm learns a common subspace to force the content and style features sharing similar semantic meanings to be close. \item The algorithm is formulated as an orthogonality constrained optimization problem which allows bidirectional projection from the original content or style spaces to the common subspace or reversely, and an efficient optimization method is proposed. \item The algorithm is extended to allow user editing in style transfer or using semantic segmentation maps as guidance.
-Extensive experiments show the proposed algorithm achieves promising results in style transfer. \end{itemize}